Saturday, December 28, 2024

 Good things for August:

-*Will buy a new refrigerator, as I have discovered I really need the ice and water dispensers to work!
+*Will look for a new refrigerator, as I have discovered I really want the ice and water dispensers to work!

-*Getting the roof inspected again since it is 15 years old and it may be time for a new one.
+*Getting the roof inspected again since it is 15 years old.
 I want to head into winter knowing that my home is protected from the top down.

 *Working with a case manager to find a therapist.
 Will continue taking one Monday off work per month as a mental health day.